 I imagine if I were to pursue these coincidental parallels further to places I have lived or been I would see similarities.
-Perhaps each of us could find similar parallels to our interests and people from the past, which leads me to believe that through some network of chance or deliberate planning, we continue to explore the world, but more importantly and perhaps, share the conscious we have within us with those who have come, gone and returned.
+Perhaps each of us could find similar parallels to our interests and people from the past, which leads me to believe that through some network of chance or deliberate planning, we continue to explore the world, but more importantly and perhaps, share the conscious we have within us with those who have come and gone.

-Sadly, my coffee cup contains only enough of water and stimulant left to cling to the side of the cup, as I tip it completely upside down and try to retrieve it.
+Sadly, as I reach for another sip of coffee, my cup contains only enough of the water and stimulant left to cling to the side of the cup, as I desperately tip it completely upside down and try to retrieve it.
 Perhaps a two cup day is on my horizon after all.